 It makes sense to define your marketing needs by first identifying the primary recipient of your content: your audience.
-To do this, you should ask yourself several questions: “Who is the target audience?” and “How many individual segments are being targeted?”
-Answering these questions will enable you to determine what type of content you need to develop.
+To do this, you should ask yourself two questions: “Who is the target audience?” and “How many individual segments are being targeted?”
+Answering these questions will enable you to determine the type of content you need to develop.

-You should also determine what purpose your content will serve your audience.
+You should also determine the purpose your content will serve your audience.
 Will it provide the solution to a problem or answer a specific question?
-Do you seek to educate or inform or to offer a product or service?
-Figuring out what purpose your content serves will help you create more relevant content and deliver it more effectively.
+Do you want to educate or inform your audience, or offer a product or service?
+Figuring out the purpose your content serves will help you create more relevant content and deliver it more effectively.

 Spend some time figuring out what makes you unique in comparison to all the other content providers in your niche.
 Unless you serve a particular, narrowly-defined niche, there are probably already numerous competitors providing products and services like yours.
-It’s because of this that you should identify unique traits that set you apart from your competitors; it’s these traits that you’ll want to highlight in your content.
+This is why you should identify unique traits that set you apart from your competitors; it’s these traits that you’ll want to highlight in your content.

 The factors mentioned above – your target audience, the purpose of your content, and your unique qualities – will help you determine the content formats and channels to use when creating and delivering content.
 These factors will help you determine whether you need to develop more short-form content, create more videos or infographics, or put more focus into your blog or social media channels.

 It is especially important to consider the channels where you will publish your content.
-Remember that different channels often require different approaches – and even different types of content – to cater to the needs and preferences of the audiences that populate them.
-Identifying possible channels will help you determine what your specific needs are in terms of content generation and approach.
+Remember that different channels often require different approaches, and even different types of content, to cater to the needs and preferences of the audiences that populate them.
+Identifying possible channels will help you determine your specific needs in terms of content generation and approach.

 Spend some time figuring out how you will handle content creation and eventual publication.
 Are you going to create most of the content yourself or will you rely mainly on content produced by other providers?
 It may seem like a somewhat insignificant concern, but the answer will help you figure out how much time and resources you will need to devote to creating content and publishing it.

-You may think creating valuable content is an easy task, but ask any copywriter about the time invested into creating even a 500-word blog post, and you’re sure to change your way of thinking.
+You may think that creating valuable content is an easy task, but ask any copywriter about the time invested into creating even a 500-word blog post and you’ll be sure to change your way of thinking.
 Take this article that you’re reading right now.
-It’s taking about four to five hours to create and that doesn’t include the time invested in researching, sourcing images, and uploading the content to our website.
-Ultimately, you will likely need a team of writers to lean on to ensure you have fresh, relevant content on a regular basis to provide to your audience.
+It takes about four to five hours to create, and that doesn’t include the time invested in researching, sourcing images, and uploading the content to our website.
+Ultimately, you will likely need a team of writers to lean on to ensure that you have fresh, relevant content on a regular basis to provide to your audience.

-And don’t forget that your content marketing plan should include different forms of content.
-Did you know it can take up to six weeks or longer to create an effective infographic.
+Don’t forget that your content marketing plan should also include different forms of content.
+Did you know it can take up to six weeks or longer to create an effective infographic?
 This is yet again another reason you need to carefully plan your resources to ensure you have the right ones in place to meet all of your content creation and distribution needs.

-Micro content has become something of a buzzword over the past several years for a good reason.
+Microcontent has become something of a buzzword over the past several years, and for good reason.
 The changing composition and preferences of market audiences have necessitated a change in the way brands create and deliver content.
-Micro content is only one of the more significant results of these changes, and it has had a noticeable impact in shaping content marketing and distribution.
+Microcontent is only one of the more significant results of these changes, and it has had a noticeable impact in shaping content marketing and distribution.

-As the name implies, micro content is the short-form alternative to the lengthy and detailed content that has traditionally dominated the content marketing sphere.
-It can take on many forms, from text to infographics, video, social media, blog posts, and more.
-Relatively inexpensive and easy to implement, micro content is a potentially valuable addition to any content distribution strategy.
+As the name implies, microcontent is the short-form alternative to the lengthy and detailed content that has traditionally dominated the content marketing sphere.
+It can take on many forms, including text, infographics, videos, social media, blog posts and more.
+Microcontent is relatively inexpensive and easy to implement, and is a potentially valuable addition to any content distribution strategy.

-The advent of social media has given rise to audiences accustomed to getting the information they need quickly, in an easily digestible form.
-In any given niche, the target audiences are comprised in large part by people who don’t have the time or inclination for long and detailed content that requires more focused reading.
-Micro content addresses the needs of these audiences by providing content that is no less relevant and useful, but that is much easier to digest, as well.
+The advent of social media has given rise to audiences accustomed to getting the information they need quickly and in an easily digestible form.
+In any given niche, the target audiences are comprised in large part of people who don’t have the time or inclination for long and detailed content that requires more focused reading.
+Microcontent addresses the needs of these audiences by providing content that is no less relevant and useful, but that is much easier to digest.

-Adopting micro content into your content distribution strategy enables you to cater to the needs of mobile users, which is one of the fastest growing marketing segments at present.
-The smaller screens and the way that mobile devices lend themselves to accessing quick bites of information “on the go” highlights the importance of micro content.
+Adding microcontent into your content distribution strategy enables you to cater to the needs of mobile users, which is one of the fastest growing marketing segments today.
+Smaller screen sizes and the way that mobile devices lend themselves to accessing quick bites of information “on the go” highlight the importance of microcontent.

 Content Distribution Strategy Tips for Your Blog

-You probably already utilize a blog for content marketing purposes.
+You probably already use a blog for content marketing purposes.
 As useful as your blog may be, there are ways you can transform it into a more potent content distribution tool.